Chapter 4 “Tidy” Data

 # ℹ abbreviated name: ¹total_litres_of_pure_alcohol

-data frame to only consider 4 countries: the United States, China, Italy, and Saudi Arabia, thenselect()
+filter()thedrinksdata frame to only consider 4 countries: the United States, China, Italy, and Saudi Arabia, thenselect()all columns excepttotal_litres_of_pure_alcoholby using the-sign, thenrename()the variablesbeer_servings,spirit_servings, andwine_servingstobeer,spirit, andwine, respectively.

 drinks_smaller <- drinks %>%